RenzoMurinaCadierno/PythonToolbox/Abstract Data Structures/Array/README.md

 - *\_\_str\_\_*
 - *fill* : Changes each array value to the value passed as a parameter.
 - *clear* : Changes each array value to None.
+- *clone* : Creates a shallow copy of the array and returns it.
+- *reverse* : Reverses the array in place.
+The equivalent of list[::-1] but for Arrays.

 **Subclasses:**
 - *_ArrayIterator* : A class to generate the iterator when _\_\_iter\_\__ is called.